Stress: complementary and alternative therapies

 These combine breathing techniques with muscle relaxation, and yoga and t'ai chi are both good examples.
 Self-hypnosis can also be used to reduce the symptoms of stress.
 The NHS Choices website has some helpful relaxation tips that include breathing exercises and deep muscle relaxation.

-Read more about complementary and alternative medicine along with topics on keeping healthy in our a healthier you section.
+Read more about complementary and alternative medicine along with topics on keeping healthy in our Be Healthy blog.
 You can also find out about the CAM therapies, including homeopathy, that are covered by our Health Cash Plan.